VatsalSoni301/LinearHashing_B-Tree/README.md

 * `g++ linear_hashing.cpp -o hash`
 * `./hash.out filename M B`
 * It accepts three command line argument
-1. InputfileName
+* 1. InputfileName
-2. Number of Buffers
+* 2. Number of Buffers
-3. Size of Buffer
+* 3. Size of Buffer
-* It executes all queries that are present in the file and store output of each query in output.txt file.
+* It executes all queries that are present in the file and display output of each query in terminal as well as store output in output.txt file.